Limited-Trust in Social Network Games: Numerical Studies

 Finally, we consider the ego-Facebook network with $k_i=3$ invitations for each agent $i$.
 The mean $\delta$ value is displayed in Figure \ref{fig_facebook_unknown}, where players update under the epoch system.
 The comparison between Figures \ref{fig_facebook_known} and \ref{fig_facebook_unknown} appears identical to that of Figures \ref{fig_zkc_known_random} and \ref{fig_zkc_unknown_epoch}.
 As in Figure \ref{fig_facebook_known}, the network quickly settles to an average $\delta$ value of $\approx 25$.
-Unlike in that figure, player behavior is closer to that of Figure \ref{fig_zkc_unknown_epoch}, with the majority of players oscillating in the range [23,30], with some few consistently playing $\delta \approx 0$.
+Player behavior is closer to that of Figure \ref{fig_zkc_unknown_epoch} than Figure \ref{fig_facebook_known}: the majority of players oscillating in the range [23,30], with some few consistently playing $\delta \approx 0$.
+The similarities are unsurprising as both are in the same setting of epoch updates with unknown $\delta$.

 We see in both networks that competition between agents strongly pushes them to maintain increasing levels of trustworthiness; this stops only at the point they are no longer competitive.
-This increase in trustworthy behavior is healthy for the system as a whole both when $\delta$ is known and when it is not.
-When $\delta=0$ for all players in the karate club network under the setting considered, the average utility per player per round is 22.792.
-When $\delta$ is known it is 27.578, when $\delta$ is unknown and updates are on an epoch schedule it is 27.540, and when $\delta$ is unknown and updates probabilisticly it is 27.747 which represent increases of approximately 21.0\%, 20.8\%, and 21.7\%, respectively.
-Similarly for the ego-Facebook network, when $\delta=0$ the average utility per player per round is 30.905; when $\delta$ is known it is 37.750 and when $\delta$ is unknown and updates on an epoch schedule it is 38.297 which represent increases of approximately 22.1\% and 23.9\%, respectively!
+This increase in trustworthy behavior is healthy for the system as a whole both when $\delta$ is known and when it is not. {When $\delta=0$ for all players in the karate club network under the setting considered, the average utility per player per round is 22.792.} When $\delta$ is known, it is 27.578; when $\delta$ is unknown, and updates are on an epoch schedule, it is 27.540; and when $\delta$ is unknown and updates probabilistically it is 27.747, which represents increases of approximately 21.0\%, 20.8\%, and 21.7\%, respectively.
+Similarly, for the ego-Facebook network, {when $\delta=0$ the average utility per player per round is 30.905;} when $\delta$ is known, it is 37.750 and when $\delta$ is unknown and updates on an epoch schedule, it is 38.297 which represent increases of approximately 22.1\% and 23.9\%, respectively!